team-charls/charls/doc/style_and_design.md

 ## Exceptions and Error Handling

 * C++ exceptions should be derived from `std::exception`.
-(Common accepted idom)
+(Common accepted idiom)
 * The exception should be convertible to an error code to support the C API
-* An english error text that describes the problem is extreme usefull.
+* An english error text that describes the problem is extreme useful.

 => Design: std::system_error is the standard solution to throw exceptions from libraries (CharLS is a library)